Ramallah: Jordanian and Israeli occupation

-First Intifada

 Ramallah residents were among the early joiners of the First Intifada.
 The Intifada Unified Leadership, an umbrella organization of various Palestinian factions, distributed weekly bulletins on the streets of Ramallah with a schedule of the daily protests, strikes and action against Israeli patrols in the city.
 At the demonstrations, tires were burned in the street, and the crowds threw stones and Molotov cocktails.
 The IDF responded with tear gas and rubber bullets.
 Schools in Ramallah were forcibly shut down, and opened gradually for a few hours a day.
 The Israelis conducted house arrests, imposing curfews that restricted travel and exports in what Palestinians regarded as collective punishment.
 In response to the closure of schools, residents organized home schooling sessions to help students make up missed material; this became one of the few symbols of civil disobedience.
-The Intifada leadership organized "tree plantings" and resorted to the tactics used in pre-1948 Palestine, such as ordering general strikes in which no commercial businesses were allowed to open and no cars were allowed on the streets.

-In 1991, the Palestinian delegation to the Madrid International Peace Conference included many notables from Ramallah.
-As the Intifada wound down and the peace process moved forward, normal life in Ramallah resumed.
-On September 13, 1993 Israeli Prime Minister Yitzhak Rabin and Palestinian Leader Yasser Arafat shook hands at a meeting at the White House.
-Schoolchildren in Ramallah handed out olive branches to Israeli soldiers patrolling the streets.
-In December 1995, in keeping with the Oslo Accords, the Israeli army abandoned the Mukataa and withdrew to the city outskirts.
+Following the Oslo Accords, the Israeli army abandoned the Mukataa in December 1995 and withdrew to the city outskirts.
 The newly established Palestinian Authority assumed civilian and security responsibility for the city, which was designated "Area A" under the accords.